Physician Renewal FAQs

 Attention: Renewal Unit

 To activate your license, you must reinstate it.
 Click to access the online Physician Reinstatement application and follow the instructions.
+Applicants are required to complete CMEs for the two years preceding the reinstatement application.
+(COMAR 10.32.01.10).

-Physicians must earn at least 50 Category 1 CME credits in the two-year period prior to the expiration date of the license.
-You certify by submission of the application you have earned the required credits during the two-year period.
-You are not required to send your CME documents to the Board unless you are selected for audit.
+No, you are not required to send your CME documents to the Board during renewal unless you are randomly selected for audit.
 The Board may impose a penalty of $100 per continuing education medical education credit for failure to obtain the required continuing medical education credits.

 Keep all CME documentation for 6 years.